AtomicBlom/AtomicBlom.github.io/input/posts/logging-to-a-remote-server-in-dynamics-online.md

 The first one is cool, it means that my code is highly likely to fail in the same manner as it would in CRM Online.

 The second point is annoying, but not insurmountable.
-ILMerge.MSBuild.Tasks NuGet package solved that issue by just installing it, no further work was required (No furthwr work on the plugin itself at least, more on this in a later blog post).
+ILMerge.MSBuild.Tasks NuGet package solved that issue by just installing it, no further work was required (No further work on the plugin itself at least there were other issues).

 The third however is a complete roadblock.
 Try though I might, I couldn't figure out a way to avoid some filesystem calls deep within the bowels of NLog.